michaelge233/dota2_predictor/README.md

 **1.2.1 Api key**

-dota2_predictor get data via dota2api, so a steam api key is needed.
+Dota2 Predictor get data via dota2api, so a steam api key is needed.
 If you haven't got one, get it from https://steamcommunity.com/dev/apikey (can't visit in Chinese mainland)

 Then paste your api key in steam_api_key.txt